jcarrabino/TwitterBot/README.md

     <A href="https://jcarrabino.github.io/#this-guide-will-explain">Back to top</A>
 </p>
 # Tying it all Together
-So now we have all of the tools in our arsenal to make a fully functioning Twitter bot, we just have to incorporate everything covered up until now into one cohesive script.
+Now that we have all of the tools in our arsenal to make a fully functioning Twitter bot, we just need to incorporate everything covered in this guide into one cohesive script.

 Here is what the finalized version of your bot.js script should look like,
 ```javascript